What Is a Lump in the Earlobe?

 Will my earlobe lump go away on its own?

-Earlobe cysts that are benign in nature often go away on their own, but the time taken for this to occur will vary between people and several factors.
+Benign earlobe cysts often resolve on their own, but the time it takes for this to occur varies between individuals and is influenced by several factors.
 In some cases, earlobe cysts will persist and will require surgical removal.
 It is important to monitor the size of any lump in your earlobe, and if it is not reducing in size on its own, then we would advise booking a consultation at Centre for Surgery to remove it.

 What is the best way to get rid of a cyst in the earlobe?